llogostevo/react-exercise/README.md

 **Exercise 8: Infinite Scroll**

 Implement an infinite scroll component that fetches additional data as the user scrolls down the page.
 Display a loading spinner while fetching data and append it to the existing list.

+**Exercise 9: Menu**
+- create a menu component
+- create a nested route with menu as the upper level component
+- create a route to the first exercise in the home page
+- create a link to this route via the menu
+- recreate routes for each menu item

 # PROCESS